Call us for details:

 Located in the Kargil district of Jammu & Kashmir, Drass Valley starts from the base of the Zoji – La pass, also known as the ‘Gateway to Ladakh’.
 In 1999, during the Kargil war, when Pakistani troops unethically intruded into the Ladakh region, the town saw artillery shelling by infiltrators.
 The war ended with the recapturing of the subjugated areas in and around the Kargil district.

 During the three-month long armed conflict between Indian and Pakistani troops, the physical landmarks of war such as Drass sector, Mushko Valley, to lo-ling and tiger hill attained an epic status.
 During the 3 days long trek from the Zoji – La pass, you can visit various prominent attractions such as Treaty road and India Gate.
 Some places of interest in Ladakh include

-Dras War Memorial, wild flowersIt was constructed to commemorate the martyrs of Kargil war.
+Dras War Memorial, wildflowers were constructed to commemorate the martyrs of the Kargil war.

 Brigade War Valley

 It offers details and insights into the 1999 Kargil war.
 Draupadi Kund

 Located 18 kilometers away from Drass, named after the tragic female queen Draupadi, Draupadi Kund is the place where she took her final bath before dying in the Himalayas.

 Famous for its wildflowers, Mushko Valley is a prime attraction during the summer season.

 Address: Opposite Hotel Pine Grove, Old Gagribal Road, Srinagar, Jammu & Kashmir, India - 190001.